A feature film by Dorka Vermes

 Producer

 Tirana-based producer, founder of Art Film sh.p.k.
 Previous productions include The Delegation and A Peaceful Sunday.
-Alumnus of EAVE Producers Workshop, Rotterdam Producers Lab, and ACE Mentoring EU.
+Alumnus of EAVE, Rotterdam Producers Lab and ACE Mentoring EU.
 Places Half Empty marks his first Central European co-production.